Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 John Lennon – From “The Beatles Diary Volume 1: The Beatles Years” by Barry Miles

-On November 30, New Musical Express announced that the London Roundhouse was not considered as a venue anymore, putting the December dates in jeopardy.
-Paul McCartney suggests the concerts could be held in Liverpool rather than London.
+On November 30, New Musical Express reported that the London Roundhouse was no longer considered as a venue, casting doubt on the scheduled December events.
+Paul McCartney suggested the concerts could be held in Liverpool rather than London.

 The Beatles’ eagerly-awaited concert appearances are NOT now expected to take place at London’s Chalk Farm Roundhouse.
 Paul McCartney told the NME that discussions with the venue’s management “are on the verge of breakdown,” and that the Beatles are already searching for a suitable alternative venue.
 In view of this late decision, it now seems probable that the concerts themselves will have to be delayed until after Christmas — although the group is still hoping to fit them into the originally planned December 14-21 period.
 Paul added that the concerts could now conceivably take place in the group’s home-town of Liverpool, instead of London.